cozy/cozy-stack/docs/files.md

 be restored.
 Or, after some time, it will be removed from the trash and permanently destroyed.

+The file `hidden` attribute will be set to true.

 ### GET /files/trash

 List the files inside the trash.
 It's paginated.